African Collar Necklace

 What You Do:

-1. Have your child create a collar out of a paper plate by cutting through one side and cutting out a large circle in the center.
+- Have your child create a collar out of a paper plate by cutting through one side of the plate and removing a large circle in the center.

-2. Using a ruler and pencil, draw a grid around the collar.
+- Using the ruler and a pencil, draw a grid around the collar.

-5. Cut the colored drinking straws into small pieces, and cut several lengths of yarn as well, each about a foot long.
-Having slightly different lengths will make the collar more interesting.
+- First, cut the colored drinking straws into small pieces.
+Then, cut several lengths of yarn as well, each about a foot long.
+Having slightly different lengths will make the collar more visually interesting.

-6. String the painted pasta and pieces of drinking straws onto the pieces of string, and fasten the ends to they stay on.
+- Have your child string the painted pasta and pieces of drinking straws onto the pieces of string, and fasten the ends.

-7. Carefully hot glue the ends of the strings to the bottom edge of the collar, about an inch apart.
+- Carefully hot glue the ends of the strings to the bottom edge of the collar, and about an inch apart.

-8. Hot glue remaining pieces of painted pasta and colored straws around the collar of the collar.
+- Hot glue the remaining pieces of painted pasta and colored straws around the collar of the necklace.